Installation

 Note

-The simplest way to install Tesseract Core is via pip:
+Install Tesseract Core via pip:

 $ pip install tesseract-core